Zach McKinstry Preview, Player Props: Tigers vs. Guardians

 Zach McKinstry At The Plate

-- McKinstry is batting .235 with 17 doubles, two triples, seven home runs and 32 walks.
+- McKinstry is hitting .235 with 17 doubles, two triples, seven home runs and 33 walks.

+- McKinstry has picked up a hit in 68 of 114 games this year, with multiple hits 15 times.

-- McKinstry has an RBI in 20 of 113 games this season, with multiple RBI in six of them.
+- McKinstry has driven in a run in 20 games this year (17.5%), including six games with more than one RBI (5.3%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.